rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 ?>***Tips***: You can customize the `transaction_details` to include more information such as `customer_details`, `item_details`, and so on.
 For more details, refer to [Transaction Details Object](https://api-docs.midtrans.com/#json-object).<br>It is recommended to add more details regarding transaction, so that these details can get added to the report.
 This report can be viewed from the dashboard.

-You can customize the virtual account number according to a transaction.
+You can modify the virtual account number according to a transaction.
 For more details, please refer to [Specifying VA Number](#Specifying-VA-Number)

 #### Sample Response and Response Body
 The sample response and description of response body for *Bank Transfer* payment method is shown below.

 <!-- tabs:start -->